DHMap/DH-Research-Centers-Map/README.md

 ###  Digital Humanities Research Centers Map: Guide
-Hi evreyone, we are a group of students who created a project to create a map of research centers in Digital Humanities.
+Hi evreyone, we are a group of students who developed a project to create a map of research centers in Digital Humanities.
 This map needed to be collaborative, open, and easy to navigate.
 The map was created using **QGIS** software and was exported in a TIFF file format, foundable on the materials of the repository.

 To make the map collaborative we created this [GitHub repository](https://github.com/DHMap/DH-Research-Centers-Map), where you can find materials to collaborate on the project.
 We have also made available informational text that can guide you through the process of adding a new center to the map.